vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 For details on deploying Microsoft SQL Server on Nutanix best practices, please refer to `Microsoft SQL Server - Nutanix Best Practices <https://nutanixinc.sharepoint.com/sites/solutions/Solutions%20and%20GSO%20Document%20Library/BP-2015-Microsoft-SQL-Server.pdf>`_

+You may wish to download the SQL Server Management Studio (SSMS) installer ahead of time - https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms

 This workshop includes detailed instructions to:
    - Deploy a new VM from Windows 2016 or 2019 golden image (created in :ref:`_windows_scratch`)
    - Deploy and configure SQL Server 2016